brittonlaroche/realm-tensorflow/README.md

 ![Atlas3](./img/newAtlas3.png)

-__BE SURE TO CREATE ATLAS VERSION 4.4__   Select version 4.4 from the list of availble versions of Atlas.
+Notice that you can deploy in any of the three major cloud providers (AWS, GCP or Azure).
+I went with AWS and the default region. __BE SURE TO CREATE ATLAS VERSION 4.4__   Select version 4.4 from the list of availble versions of Atlas.
 Then click the __"Create Cluster"__ button on the bottom right.

 ![Atlas](./img/Atlas5.png)